DataDog/integrations-core/gitlab/README.md

 See [Monitoring GitLab with Prometheus][1] for more information.

 For more in-depth monitoring of your GitLab pipelines, check out [CI Pipeline Visibility][17].
-CI Pipeline visibility gives you granular insights into your user workflow, let you access in-depth git metadata, and enables you to track pipeline performance over time.
+CI Pipeline Visibility provides granular insights into your user workflow, lets you access detailed Git metadata, and tracks pipeline performance over time.

 ## Setup